jisungyoon/persona2vec/README.md

 #### Model options
 ```
   --lambd LAMBD         Edge weight for persona edge, usually 0~1.
+  --clustering-method CLUSTERING_METHOD
+                        name of the clustering method that uses in splitting
+                        personas, choose one of these
+                        ('connected_component''modulairty','label_prop')
   --dimensions DIMENSIONS
                         Number of dimensions.
 Default is 128.
   --walk-length-base WALK_LENGTH_BASE